-What Is PMI and How Does It Work?
+What is PMI and How Does It Work?

 Are you feeling confused by all the acronyms that come with mortgages?
 Let us break down one of the most misunderstood aspects of a mortgage: private mortgage insurance (PMI).
 This is different from your homeowner’s insurance which covers your property and belongings.
 PMI is insurance that protects the lender or investor from losses in the event of foreclosure.
 PMI is beneficial for both the borrower and the lender.
 For borrowers, it can help them get approved for a mortgage they may not have been able to qualify for otherwise.
 And for lenders, it helps protect their investment in case of a default.

-Who Pays for PMI?
+Who Pays For PMI?

 If you have a low down payment amount, you typically will be required to pay a PMI premium to the lender.
 This will typically be paid with your monthly mortgage payment.
 Monthly payments will continue until the principal balance on your loan reaches 78% of the original appraised value of your home (if your payments are current).
 At this point, your PMI will be automatically canceled.
 You can request cancellation earlier if you have a good payment record and your loan balance is less than 80% of the original loan amount.
 Property appreciation (as documented by a lender appraisal) may also help you end PMI payments sooner.
 It’s important to keep track of your loan balance and make sure you’re meeting any cancellation requirements.

-How much is PMI?
+How Much Is PMI?

 PMI is calculated as a percentage of the original loan amount each year.
 The percentage you’ll pay varies depending on your credit score, the size of the loan, and the down payment amount.
 It typically ranges between 0.5% and 2%.
 This amount is set at the start of your loan and may not decrease over time.